-Root chervil is a biennial plant, forming a storage root in the first year and then going to seed in the second year.
-Plants grow to about four feet (1.2 m) tall and the structure will be familiar to anyone who has seen carrots or parsnips in flower.
+a.k.a.
+Turnip Rooted Chervil.
+Root chervil is a relatively rare biennial plant little known but once popular in France and parts of Europe.
+It forms a storage root in the first year and then going to seed in the second year.
+Plants grow from 4 to 6 feet tall and resembles Queen Anne’s Lace or Poison Hemlock.

-The root is fairly small, typically reaching two or three inches (5 to 7.5 cm) in length and perhaps half that in width.
+The root is typically fairly small, typically reaching two or three inches in length and perhaps half that in width.
+But in good soil and with selection the roots can grow to much larger sizes.
 Size probably accounts for its decline in popularity, since yields are small compared to similar plants like carrot or parsnip that have much larger roots.
-Nevertheless, I think that root chervil is worth growing, as it has a unique flavor.
-Flavor is always a subjective experience, but I find root chervil particularly difficult to describe.
-It is something like the flavor of a carrot, with the texture of a baking potato but a bit firmer, perhaps more like a chestnut, with an aftertaste of the herb chervil.
+The flavor is VERY unique and is something like a carrot, with the texture of a baked potato but a bit firmer, perhaps more like a chestnut, with an aftertaste of the herb chervil.

 The roots taste best after several weeks of storage or after a freeze (if you can leave them in the ground that long).
 You can reproduce this effect by storing the roots for a few weeks in the vegetable crisper of your refrigerator.
 As with most root vegetables, it is easily prepared by boiling or roasting.
 It is not generally eaten raw.